• Santé et bien-être

 ● a lack of hygiene;

-● contact and/or hydration with contaminated water.
+● contact with and/or hydration with contaminated water.

 Symptoms of dehydration:

-● reduced need to urinate;
+● less frequent need to urinate;

-● absence of tears;
+● the absence of tears;

 ● Dry mouth, dry tongue, dry lips and skin;

-● “grayish” skin;
+● a "grayish" skin;

 Tests to perform to diagnose dehydration:

 Test 1.
-Pinch the skin
+Pinch the skin.

-How to fix it?
+How to remedy this?